joric/bandersnatch/README.md

 * <kbd>←</kbd> - Jump to the previous segment
 * <kbd>Space</kbd> - Toggle play and pause

+## FAQ

+* Q. What's up with the 5-hour torrented version?
+How it was made?
+* A. This is an original unedited production footage from Netflix that matches all their timestamps up to a millisecond.

 ## References

 * [Reddit: GitHub - joric/bandersnatch: Black Mirror: Bandersnatch (interactive version)](https://redd.it/adnn2h)